Nation of Debt: NZ's highly leveraged homes

 Interest rates on credit cards are as high as 21 per cent.
 Those rates don't tend to go down when the official cash rate falls as they are more linked to the risk of lending money on unsecured assets.

-Consumer debt also includes short-term loans from banks as well as finance companies and payday lenders, where interest rates can be over 500 per cent per annum.
+Consumer debt also includes short-term loans from banks as well as finance companies and payday lenders, where interest rates can be more than 500 per cent a year.

 Scott says the system is set up in a way that means consumers tend to bear all the risk and responsibility for poor decision making.